qiskit-community/prototype-entanglement-forging/README.md

 <!-- CONTRIBUTION GUIDELINES -->
 ### Contribution Guidelines
-For information on how to contribute to this project, please take a look at our [CONTRIBUTING.MD](CONTRIBUTING.md).
+For information on how to contribute to this project, please take a look at [CONTRIBUTING.MD](CONTRIBUTING.md).

 ----------------------------------------------------------------------------------------------------